Comparison of different Tate conjectures: The -adic obstruction of the BSD rank conjecture

 \subsubsection{N\'eron model}

-\begin{lem} Let $A$ be an abelian variety over a finitely generated field $K$ of characteristic $p>0$.
+\begin{lemma} Let $A$ be an abelian variety over a finitely generated field $K$ of characteristic $p>0$.
 Let $S$ be a projective normal geometrically connected variety over a finite field $k$ with function field $K$.
-Let $S^1$ denote the set of points of codimenson $1$.
-Then there exists a regular open subscheme $V\subseteq S$ with codim$(S-V)\geq 2$ and a smooth commutative $V$-group scheme $\SA$ of finite type satisfying the following assumptions: \begin{itemize} \item[(i)] $A$ is the generic fiber of $\SA$ and the restriction of $\SA$ to $\Spec\SSO_{S,s}$ is a N\'eron model of $A/K$ for all $s \in S^1$. \item[(ii)] $\SA$ admits an open subgroup scheme $\SA^0$ which equals to the identity component of $\SA$ when restricted to $ \Spec\SSO_{S,s}$ for all $s \in S^1$ and there exists a closed reduced subscheme $Y$ of $V$ such that $\SA$ is abelian over $V-Y$ and the quotient of $\SA_Y$ by $\SA^0_Y$ is a finite etale group scheme over $Y$. \item[(iii)] All fibers of $\SA^0\lra V$ are geometrically connected. \end{itemize}
+Let $S^1$ denote the set of points of codimension $1$.
+Then there exists a regular open subscheme $V\subseteq S$ with codimension $(S-V)\geqslant 2$ and a smooth commutative $V$-group scheme $\sA$ of finite type satisfying the following assumptions: \begin{itemize} \item[(i)] $A$ is the generic fibre of $\sA$ and the restriction of $\sA$ to $\Spec\sO_{S,s}$ is a N\'eron model of $A/K$ for all $s \in S^1$. \item[(ii)] $\sA$ admits an open subgroup scheme $\sA^0$ which equals the identity component of $\sA$ when restricted to $ \Spec\sO_{S,s}$ for all $s \in S^1$ and there exists a closed reduced subscheme $Y$ of $V$ such that $\sA$ is abelian over $V-Y$ and the quotient of $\sA_Y$ by $\sA^0_Y$ is a finite \'etale group scheme over $Y$. \item[(iii)] All fibres of $\sA^0\rightarrow V$ are geometrically connected. \end{itemize}